piazzai/cvless/cv.md

 ## TECHNICAL SKILLS

-* Security Risk Management          * Technical Autonomy
+* Security Risk Management
-* IT Security Expertise             * Azure Cloud Administration
+* IT Security Expertise
-* ISO27001 Knowledge                * Ubuntu and Kali Linux
+* ISO27001 Knowledge
 * Vistualisation

-Links for the Projects:
+Links to the Projects: